robrich/kubernetes-hands-on-workshop/10-A-bigger-site/start/README.md

 6. Open up `service.yaml`.

-7. Change the name from `name: hellonode-service` to `name: backend`
+7. Change the name from `name: hellonode-service` to `name: frontend`

    This will become the DNS name for this service to other pods in the cluster.